cisco/mindmeld/docs/source/userguide/kb.rst

 Basic Search
 ````````````

 The Question Answerer provides basic search API - :meth:`get()` method for simple knowledge base searches.
-It has a simple and intuitive interface and can be used in a similar way as in common web search interfaces.
+It has a simple and intuitive interface and can be used in a similar way as in common Web search interfaces.
 It takes in a list of (knowledge base field, text query) pairs to find best matches.
 The knowledge base fields to be used depend on the mapping between NLP entity types and corresponding knowledge base objects.
 For example, in a food ordering application ``cuisine`` entity type can be mapped to a knowledge base object or an attribute of a knowledge base object.
 The mapping is often application specific and is dependent on the data model of the application.

 The basic search API can be used to retrieve a particular knowledge base object using ID when the exact ID of the object is already identified.